narup/PSTwitterEngine/README.md

 * Copy API_KEY & API_SECRET and paste it on your application's Info.plist file with keys TWITTER_CONSUMER_KEY & TWITTER_CONSUMER_SECRET
 * Make sure you enable 'Login with twitter' on app settings page
 * Use the following code to login and get user profile data.
-* Please follow sample code for more details

 ```
 - (IBAction)loginAction:(id)sender {